You are here

 - Minor changes to research previously approved by the full board

-Applications qualifying for expedited review are accepted and reviewed on a continuing basis.
-Expediting reviewers are experienced IRB members appointed to the role by the IRB Chair.
+Applications qualifying for expedited review are assigned to an expediting reviewer, an experienced IRB member appointed to the role by the IRB Chair.
 The expediting reviewer has the authority to make a determination or to refer a submission for full board review for multiple purposes (e.g., clarification, expertise), including in cases of disapproval.
 Only the full board has the authority to disapprove a study.
 Most studies that qualify for the expedited review process do not require annual Continuing Review.

 IRB Expedited Review Determinations

-In addition to the Approved and Approved with Contingencies determinations (described above) a Changes Requested status may occur, where substantial changes to the application and/or materials are required before the expediting reviewer can approve the study.
+In addition to the Approved and Approved with Contingencies determinations (described above) reviewer may issue a Changes Requested determination, when substantial changes to the application and/or materials are required before the expediting reviewer can approve the study.

 Research involving prisoners or certain types of research with children (e.g. surveys, interviews/observations of public behavior where the investigator interacts with the children) does not qualify for exemption.